ellipsis-tech/code-24-analysis/mcq-01-introduction-to-big-o-notation.md

 ### Q4: In this case for f6, what could f(n) represent such that it is a good measure of the time complexity?

 Option D and E only.
 It is the only line representative of the time complexity.
 Time Complexity of the function is $O(NK)$, it is the inner for loop that runs $NK$ times.

+Full marks were awarded if:
+- You selected option E only
+- You selected option D and E only

 Part marks were awarded if you selected more correct than incorrect answers.